Fundamental Business Concepts scope Bank reference data model.

 3. Standardize the concept map based on the FIBO vocabulary for concepts and associations.

-4. Scope the conceptual data model (CDM) starting with concepts and associations and pulling in supertypes entities
+4. Scope the conceptual data model (CDM), starting with concepts and associations, and pulling in supertype entities.

-5. Review the CDM, comparing to the ontology and discuss next steps to generate a logical data model.
+5. Review the CDM and compare it to the ontology, and discuss next steps to generate a logical data model.

 6. Excursus: Use the concept Map to scope a FIBO subset